 Each sculpture weighs several hundred pounds and due to incline elevation of the large egg it was forced to be removed with heavy machinery to place it on level ground.
 The sculpture had to be strapped to a mechanical extension arm for moving and as the equipment operator adjusted the arm to support the sculpture base the piece was damaged.
 The original artist has agreed to repair the damaged sculpture when it is permanently reinstalled.

 The three, larger fence art installations at Pittsburgh Yards are held together by cinder block backing.
 Several contractors and structural engineers were consulted on the removal of these pieces, and they have advised that they are not able to be successfully moved without damaging the work.
 After discussions regarding several alternatives, the Foundation has commissioned the original artist to redo the pieces using a much lighter weight material in a picture framed format.
 The new creations will be placed within the Pittsburgh Yards project at the end of construction and will be 3ft x 6ft.
-In the meantime the current fence installations will come down by the first week of June 2018.
+In the meantime the current fence installations will come down in the Summer of 2018.